tkilla64/eurorack/README.md

 noise_board:
 The 909 noise generator as a piggyback board.
 Used in my 909 drum modules.

+output:
+An output module that converts the Eurorack levels into balanced line levels.
+LED bargraph VU-meter, gain trimmer and a headphones amplifier with a separate volume control.

 pmult:
 A passive multiple with two 1-to-3 or one 1-to-6 configuration.